The Lords of Midnight

 Their only hope rests in ancient lore, the myth of a long lost house and the legend of the Moonprince.

 The Lords of Midnight is an officially licensed novel based upon the original ZX Spectrum game by Mike Singleton.
-It is currently available in ebook form.
-Paperback copies are due in September.

 The best adaptation of a computer game I’ve ever read.